 Attached Disk Options

-All of the current MPC models and the Akai Force support USB drives, and all except the MPC One support installing an optional internal SATA disk.
+All of the current MPC models and the Akai Force support USB drives, and all except the MPC One Plus support installing an optional internal SATA disk.
 All models other than the MPC Key 61 also support SD cards.
-It’s worth noting that while the MPC One supports USB drives, it has just a single USB 2.0 port instead of the dual USB 3.0 ports found on all other MPC models (although all models now support use of USB hubs to extend the number of available ports).
+It’s worth noting that while the MPC One Plus supports USB drives, it has just a single USB 2.0 port instead of the dual USB 3.0 ports found on all other MPC models (although all models now support use of USB hubs to extend the number of available ports).

-Excluding the MPC One, upon connecting your MPC via USB to a computer these attached disks will appear as removable drives.
+Upon connecting your MPC via USB to a computer these attached disks will appear as removable drives.
 This will allow you to back up their contents, easily transfer your sound library to them and continue working on projects in the MPC Software.

 The MPC can read and write to many of the common disk formats, but exFAT is probably the best option to ensure full compatibility when connecting your MPC disk to a computer (the MPC’s own formatting option within the browser will format to exFAT).